 When the tournament was first announced, it was advertised on Facebook with the following caption:

-“Muay Thai Angels is a new Female Muay Thai tournament set in Thailand, with 16 fighters from 15 Countries Worldwide all good looking girls and good fighters!…”
+“Muay Thai Angels is a new Female Muay Thai tournament set in Thailand, with 16 fighters from 15 countries worldwide.
+All good looking girls and good fighters!…”

-Muay Siam is Thailand’s main Muay Thai newspaper and the event was organised to promote its 27th anniversary.
+Muay Siam is Thailand’s main Muay Thai newspaper and the event was organized to promote its 27th anniversary.
 Both events seemed to come under the umbrella of ‘Sud Suay Muay Thai’ which translates to ‘the most beautiful Muay Thai‘.
-After watching a commercial for Sud Suay Muay Thai and further translating it, Sylvie wrote this post, which gives more detail about the meaning behind it.
-She felt that ‘the beauties of Muay Thai‘ was more accurate as it seems to be talking about beautiful women doing Muay Thai, rather than women doing beautiful Muay Thai, and I agree.
-There is a distinct difference between the two, but the existence of Sud Suay Muay Thai is certainly progression of some sort, but in what direction?
+After watching and translating a commercial for Sud Suay Muay Thai, Sylvie von Duuglas-Ittu wrote The Beauties of Muay Thai – Female Muay Thai Image, Culture and Market, which gives more detail about its meaning.
+She wrote that ‘the beauties of Muay Thai‘ was more accurate, as the focus is beautiful women doing Muay Thai, rather than women displaying beautiful Muay Thai, and there is a distinct difference between the two.
+The existence of Sud Suay Muay Thai is certainly progression of some sort, but in what direction?

-The event involved having them dressed in outfits that were personalised versions of Muay Thai gear, i.e. shorts with long, flowing skirts attached to them, sequins, glitter, high heels and of course, a large amount of make up and hairspray.
-From what I understand, it functioned as any other Thai beauty pageant would, whereby each member of the audience had to give flowers to the candidate that they perceived as ‘the most beautiful’ and the one who’d collected the most flowers at the end was crowned ‘Miss Muay Siam’.
+The event involved having them dressed in outfits that were personalised versions of Muay Thai gear.
+They wore Muay Thai shorts with long, flowing skirts attached to them, sequins, glitter, high heels, finished off with lots of make up and hairspray.
+It seemed to function as any other Thai beauty pageant would, whereby each member of the audience had to give flowers to the candidate that they perceived as ‘the most beautiful’ and the one who’d collected the most flowers at the end was crowned ‘Miss Muay Siam’.
 She was also given a belt to signify her title.